Good old fashioned carrot cake just the way my Mom used to make. This cake brings back memories of my life on the farm.

 Living on a vegetable farm meant hard work, but we had access to all the fresh vegetables we wanted.
 What we didn’t grow in our field, we grew in our massive garden beside our house.
 Have you ever smelled the delicious aroma of a fresh picked tomato?
 Or tasted the crunchiness of a ‘fresh off the vine’ cucumber?
 I know some of you know exactly what I’m talking about.

-Skip the icing if you want to cut down on your sugar intake, but I find the icing helps keep the cake moist.
+Skip the cream cheese icing if you want to cut down on your sugar intake, but I find the icing helps keep the cake moist, and I do love icing

 - 2 cups all-purpose flour